SAP/sap-btp-service-operator/README.md

         serviceOfferingName: <offering>
         servicePlanName: <plan>
       ```
      Where:

    *  `<offering>` is the name of the SAP BTP service that you want to create.

    To learn more about viewing and managing the available services for your subaccount in the SAP BTP cockpit,<br/>see [Service Marketplace](https://help.sap.com/viewer/09cc82baadc542a688176dce601398de/Cloud/en-US/affcc245c332433ba71917ff715b9971.html).<br/>

-   **Tip**<br/>
-     Use the *Environment* filter to get all offerings that are relevant for Kubernetes.
+   &ensp; ***Tip**<br/>Use the **Environment** filter to get all offerings that are relevant for Kubernetes.*

    *  `<plan>` is the plan of the selected service offering that you want to create.<br/>